Salmonella enterica subsp. enterica: Epidemiology

-The World Health Organization characterizes salmonellosis as a foodborne disease whose symptoms include diarrhea, fever, nausea, vomiting, and in severe cases death.
+The World Health Organization characterizes salmonellosis (non typhoidal) as a foodborne disease whose symptoms include diarrhea, fever, nausea, vomiting, and in severe cases death.
 Salmonellosis has been assessed to primarily occur in human hosts due to bacterial colonization of the intestinal tract after the consumption of contaminated food or water, but it is also known to spread from person-to-person via the fecal-oral route.
 To reduce the risk associated with contracting this disease, proper food safety measures should be applied to high-risk food products including poultry, beef, pork, lamb, eggs, and fresh produce.
 Food manufacturers, ingredient suppliers, restaurants, and home cooks should practice sanitary processing procedures, store foods below 5 °C, and thoroughly cook all foods to their designated safe-to-eat temperatures.
 It has become increasingly difficult to mitigate the presence of salmonellosis infections across the human population due to the unique nature of multidrug-resistant serovars as a result of the counterproductive effects to use antibiotics as a broad spectrum treatment.
 Key host immune deficiencies associated with HIV, malaria and malnutrition have contributed to a wide spread of this disease and the need to use expensive antimicrobial drugs in the poorest health services in the world.

-But also bacterial factors, such as upregulated activity of the virulence gene pgtE, due to a single nucleotide polymorphism (SNP) in its promoter region, have been shown to have a great impact upon the pathogenesis of this particular Salmonella sequence type.
+Salmonella Typhi

+Typhoidal salmonellosis caused an estimated 21.7 million illnesses and 217,000 deaths in 2000.
+It occurs most often in children and young adults between 5 and 19 years old.
+In 2013, it resulted in about 161,000 deaths – down from 181,000 in 1990.
+Infants, children, and adolescents in south-central and Southeast Asia have the highest rates of typhoid.
+Outbreaks are also often reported in sub-Saharan Africa and Southeast Asia.
+In 2000, more than 90% of morbidity and mortality due to typhoid fever occurred in Asia.
+In the U.S., about 400 cases occur each year, 75% of which are acquired while traveling internationally.

+Salmonella Paratyphi

+In 2019, it was estimated there were 3.8 million cases of paratyphoid fever (due predominantly to Paratyphi A) and approximately 23,300 deaths globally.